CSS Object-fit Property - W3Schools

 Example

-If we use object-fit: cover; the image keeps its aspect ratio and fills the given dimension.
+The object-fit: cover; value preserves the aspect ratio, and the image fills the container.
 The image will be clipped to fit:

 Example